NTIG-Uppsala/elevhalsa-skylt/documentation.md

 4. Add the following lines at the bottom:

         jekyll serve -s /home/pi/Git/elevhalsa-skylt-site
 - This runs `jekyll serve -s /home/pi/Git/elevhalsa-skylt-site` whenever a terminal starts.
+This line is placed here and not in on_startup.sh because it does not work when placed in on_startup.sh.
 ***
 ## Change active display times
 1. Open the Command Line Interface and enter the following command: